Lhokseumawe: Climate

 Lhokseumawe has a tropical rainforest climate (Af) with moderate to heavy rainfall year-round.

 Administrative districts

-Lhokseumawe City is an urban expansion of Aceh Utara Regency and is located on the east coast of Sumatra.
+Lhokseumawe City is an urban area surrounded on the landward side by Aceh Utara Regency and is located on the northeast coast of Sumatra.
 Being between Banda Aceh and Medan, Lhokseumawe City holds a strategic position as a distribution channel for trading traffic in Aceh Special region.

-When formed in 2001, the city was divided administratively into three districts (kecamatan); since then, the creation in 2004 of Muara Satu District (formerly part of Muara Dua District) has increased the number to four.
-These are tabulated below with their areas and their populations at the 2010 and 2020 censuses, together with the official estimates as at mid 2021.
+When separated from North Aceh Regency in 2001, the city was divided administratively into three districts (kecamatan); since then, the creation in 2006 of Muara Satu District (formerly part of Muara Dua District) has increased the number to four.
+These are tabulated below with their areas and their populations at the 2010 and 2020 censuses, together with the official estimates as of mid 2024.
+The table also includes the locations of the district administrative centres, the number of villages (gampong) in each district - 68 in total, and its post code.

+Note: (a) except for the 5 gampong of Tumpok Teumpoh (post code 24311), Simpang Empat (24313), Kota Lhokseumawe (24314), Pusong Baru (24314) and Jawa Baru (24315).

-Source : Lhokseumawe Dalam Angka 2013 / Lhokseumawe In Figures 2013 Badan Pusat Statistik, Jakarta, for later figures.
+Source : Lhokseumawe Dalam Angka 2013 / Lhokseumawe in Figures 2013; Badan Pusat Statistik, Jakarta, for later figures.

-Judging by the number of village officials, Blang Mangat District is the biggest district, consisting of 22 villages, 78 sub villages, and 259 village officials.
+Judging by the number of village officials, Blang Mangat District is the biggest district, consisting of 22 villages (comprising 78 dusun or hamlets), with 259 village officials.